The Contact and Mobility Networks of Mexico City: Discussion

+To study the regions with highest number of visits during the days of study, we analyzed the degree of the nodes.
+For illustration purposes, we show in Fig. \ref{fig:F_03} B and C visualizations of the mobility network for February 18.
+First, we show on panel B the highest-degree nodes of this network over a map of Mexico City, where each bar's color and height represent each node's strength (sum of weights of incoming or outgoing edges).
+On panel C, we show the edges connecting the highest-degree nodes; it is worth highlighting that these edges resemble the city's street network. \\

-In this work, we show a simple way in which device position data can be leveraged to construct a contact network for a whole city.
-We present some basic network descriptors, showing a characteristic topology that, although fluctuating, remains relatively stable through the different dates analysed.
-We believe that, based on its construction, this network adequately captures the heterogeneous nature of physical contacts that occur in Mexico City. \\
+In this work, we show a simple way in which device position data can be leveraged to construct contact and mobility networks for Mexico City.
+Basic network descriptors and visualizations show characteristic topologies for these networks.
+For contact networks, we see that this topology, although fluctuating, remains relatively stable through the different dates analyzed.
+Based on its construction, we believe that these contact networks adequately capture the heterogeneous nature of physical contacts in Mexico City.
+However, there seems to be a clear separation for mobility networks between weekends and weekdays, suggesting qualitative differences in mobility patterns depending on the day of the week. \\

-As a first approach, we focused on reconstructing a network that captures the contacts observed throughout a single day.
-The strategy that we propose can be adapted to analyse narrower time windows.
-This could be of interest in order to identify changes in connectivity patterns that occur during a given day; for instance, contacts observed during business hours or late night could change.
-It has been shown that different levels of time aggregation may obscure or reveal different patterns within a network \cite{Sapiezynski_2019}. \\
+We focused on reconstructing a contact network that captures the contacts observed throughout a single day as a first approach.
+The strategy that we propose can be adapted to analyze narrower time windows.
+That scenario could be of interest to identify changes in connectivity patterns that occur during a given day; for instance, contacts observed during business hours or late at night could change.
+It has been shown that different levels of time aggregation may obscure or reveal different patterns within a network \cite{Sapiezynski2019}.
+Correspondingly, larger time windows for the construction of mobility networks could give valuable and interesting insights into large-scale mobility patterns for people in the city. \\

-Due to the computational cost involved in all steps of this analysis pipeline, it has been unfeasible to process a larger number of dates.
-However, we believe that it is important to identify whether the stability of the topological structure remains throughout a larger period of time (for instance, a year). \\
+Due to the computational cost involved in all steps of this analysis pipeline, it has been unfeasible to process a more significant number of dates.
+However, we believe that it is important to identify whether the topological structure of contact networks remains throughout a larger period (for instance, a year).
+Similarly, it will be important to verify the difference between weekday and weekend degree distribution for mobility networks with a larger number of observations. \\